 Livingston Med Lab

-UTSA partners with Livingston Med Lab to offer testing to all students, faculty and staff, regardless of whether they are symptomatic.
+UTSA partners with Livingston Med Lab to offer testing to all students, faculty and staff.
 Results are typically received within 24 hours.

-In order to verify insurance or CARES Act eligibility, faculty, staff and students are strongly encouraged to register 24 hours in advance for testing on-site at the HEB Student Union.
+In order to verify insurance or CARES Act eligibility, faculty, staff and students are strongly encouraged to register 24 hours in advance for for on-site testing at the H-E-B Student Union.
 Walk-ins are accepted based on availability.
 Be sure to bring your driver’s license or valid photo ID.

 Monday-Friday: 9:00 a.m. to 4:00 p.m.